Nynuphar/IDEAL-doc/docs/source/userRegistration.rst

 .. image:: InvitedUser.png
   :width: 850

-.. warning:: IDEAL only sends internal emails, which means only users from the respective hospital domain will receive an invitation email.
+.. warning:: CHIL only sends internal emails, which means only users from the respective hospital domain will receive an invitation email.

 .. warning:: The invitation link is only active for 3 days.
 After this, you will have to ask for a new invitation (or register directly).